 And a really beautiful and characteristic adult that I was fortunate to photograph in Batu Secret Zoo, in east Java.

-And to finish this article, here is a collage found on Riqnauf blog showing you the four species of Hydrosaurus lizards from Indonesia side by side !
-Top left : Amboinensis, Top right : celebensis, Bottom left : microlophus, Bottom right : weberi.
+And to finish this article, here is a collage found on Riqnauf blog showing you three of the four species of Hydrosaurus lizards from Indonesia side by side !
+Top left : Amboinensis, Top right : celebensis, Bottom left : microlophus, Bottom right : celebensis.

 Thank you to the owner of Riqnauf blog for showing us such extraordinary animals, thank you to my friends from the Hydrosaurus messenger group for the help and for taking me into this, and thank you to my wife for encouraging me to dig deeper into Identification issues !